This is part of the ANKN Logo

 Longitudinal Evaluation.
 The Bass evaluation started in the fall of 1966 and continued through to the spring of 1970.
 A “Pre” and “Post” test was administered each fall and spring for four school years, 1966-69 through to 1979-70.

-No mention was made of the lack of secondary school facilities available especially to Navajos and Alaskan Natives.
-For example, as late as 1964 the only high school available to Alaskan Natives was Mt.
+No mention was made of the lack of secondary school facilities available especially to Navajos and Alaska Natives.
+For example, as late as 1964 the only high school available to Alaska Natives was Mt.
 Edgecumbe, a boarding school located at Sitka.
 Further, only a scattering of high schools were available to Navajos.
 The Fort Wingate High School for Navajos, a boarding school, was not completed until 1967, which was in the middle of the Bass study.
-Otherwise, Navajos attended public high schools located on the Navajo Nation lands only to the extent that they were being constructed.
+Otherwise, Navajos attended public high schools located on or near the Navajo Nation.
 Regarding Navajos, the lack of elementary schools on the reservation severely impacted negatively secondary education numbers.
 The effect of this condition was that there were literally thousands of American Indians denied a high school education simply because there were no elementary or high schools for them to attend.
 Obviously, had attention been given to the high school age students not in any school, a modified finding on achievement would have been reported.
 There is a pattern in the history of evaluating American Indians to include only those children and youth in school.
 If for some reason a student is not attending a school they are excluded from the evaluation.
-A focus of the evaluation on school types and achievement says nothing about the children and youth who leave school during the six though nine grades in large numbers.
+A focus of the evaluation on school types and achievement says nothing about the children and youth who leave school in large numbers during the six though nine grades.

 Instruments.
 In addition to a questionnaire, which was included in all four evaluations, Bass used the following instruments: